Cahora Bassa Dam: History

+Description

+The dam wall is 171 m high and 303 m long.
+The reservoir reached a maximum of approximately 250 km long and 38 km wide, flooding an area of 2700 km2 with an average depth of 20.9 m.

-The dam was built to produce electricity for South African farms, mines, and cities.
-Since the dam transfers the electricity that it creates to South Africa, it is taking electricity away from the natives that were able to keep some of their land.
-The natives now struggle for electricity and a regular supply of clean drinking water.
-Before 2010, the average annual rainfall was thirty-seven inches.
-This has been decreasing ever since and in 2016, the average annual rainfall was twenty-five inches.
-If this average continues to fall, the dam operators may have to shut off the flow to some or even all the turbines.
+Before 2010, the average annual rainfall was 37 in; and was decreasing.
+In 2016, the average annual rainfall was 25 in.
+It was suggested that if the average annual rainfall continues to decline, the dam operators may have to shut off the flow to some or all of the turbines.
 Doing so will conserve the water and energy until the reservoir is full enough to allow water to spin the turbines and create more electricity.
 Having some or all turbines will cause parts of South Africa to lose energy.
 During the plant shutdown, Songo and Apollo will have a fraction of the energy coming into the converter stations.
 These places will still be able to use electricity due to the energy that has been stored in a device called an accumulator or by using the pumping method.
 This method is done by pumping water into a reservoir and letting it go through a turbine when energy is needed.

+The reservoir also sustains productive fisheries, supports over 4,000 hippos, and provides critical habitat for a rich diversity of wetland birds.

-Power stations
+Power station

 The Cahora Bassa system is the largest hydroelectric scheme in southern Africa with the powerhouse containing five 415 MW turbines.
 Most of the power generated is exported to South Africa, which is done by the Cahora Bassa HVDC system, a set of high voltage direct current lines.
 The system includes two converter stations, one at Songo in Mozambique and the other at Apollo in South Africa.
-The amount of water that flows through these turbines makes this dam the largest hydroelectric plant in southern Africa.
-1,450 megawatts get generated from the water passing through the five turbines.
-This power is transferred over 1,800-kilometers (1100 miles) of high voltage direct current lines that run from Songo to the power grids of South Africa.
-There are two parallel pylons between these two stations, covering 1,400 km, of which 900 km is in Mozambican territory.
-These HVDC lines work at 533 kV and in Mozambique territory have about 4,200 towers.
+The plant generates 1450 MW from the water passing through the five turbines.
+This power is transferred over 1800 km of high voltage direct current lines that run from Songo to the power grids of South Africa.
+There are two parallel pylons between these two stations, covering 1400 km, of which 900 km is in Mozambican territory.
+These HVDC lines work at 533 kV and in Mozambique territory have approximately 4,200 towers.

 Renovation and upgrade

-In December 2022, Hidroeléctrica de Cahora Bassa (HCB), the company that operates the Cahora Bassa Hydroelectric Power Station, secured a loan worth US$125 million to rehabilitate and modernize the dam's infrastructure and operating systems.
+In December 2022, Hidroeléctrica de Cahora Bassa (HCB), the operator of the power station, secured a loan worth US$125 million to rehabilitate and modernize the dam's infrastructure and operating systems.
 The EPC contactor for the rehabilitation is a consortium comprising Sweco from Sweden and Intertechne Consultores from Brazil.
-The renovations are expected to keep the power station's generating capacity at 2,075 megawatts, until 2050 at the minimum.
-Rehabilitation work is expected to conclude in 2025.
+The renovations are expected to keep the power station's generating capacity at 2075 MW, until 2050 at the minimum.
+Rehabilitation work was expected to conclude in 2025.